Wednesday, September 27, 2023

 Visit the National Civil Rights Museum.

-Whatever you do today on this holiday, take some time to honor Dr. Martin Luther King Jr. and learn more about the man.
+Whatever you do on Monday, January 15, 2024, on this holiday, take some time to honor Dr. Martin Luther King Jr. and learn more about the man and his legacy.

 Leave a Reply